-Job explores the difficult question of God's relationship to human suffering and invites us to trust God's wisdom and character.
+Job explores the difficult question of God's relationship to human suffering, and invites us to trust God's wisdom and character.

 Can you trust God is good?

-Throughout the book, Job, his wife, and his friends speculate on why he, an upright man, is suffering.
+Throughout the book, Job, his wife, and his friends speculate on why he, an upright man, suffers.
 Job accuses God of being unjust and not operating the world according to principles of justice, and his friends believe that Job's sin caused his suffering.
 Job decides to talk directly to God.

 God Tests Job